jinxug/assessment-areix/README.md

 Then my program will convert the data into json format and store it into a text file.
-[You could refer to this file here.](./result/data.txt)
+[You could refer to this file here.](./result/data.txt) (For better view, you could download this data file and check)

+## Task 4 - Machine Learning

+#### step 1: Read the data from csv file

+I open the CSV file and read the data into my initialized variables

+#### Step 1.1: Clean the data

+While reading the data, I examine the data to see if they are complete and will delete it from my dataset once it is incomplete.
+For the train.csv file, one datum has been incomplete and was not used for the following sessions For the test.csv, all data could be used

+#### Step 2: Normalization

+As the A data for each tupple is large and the differences are really small, I tried to normalize the data so that the data could be more meaningful in predicting the labels in the further case.

+#### Step 3: Model Setup

+I have tried the 2 simple regression models: Linear regression and Ridge Regression.
+(Their performances are good enough)

+#### Step 4: Prediction

+The result labels were floading point numbers and I round them into the nearest integers.
+Both models produce the same result:
+Predicted Label: [1.0, 1.0, 4.0, 4.0, 2.0, 2.0, 2.0, 3.0]

+#### Step 5: Error Evaluation

+I have also output the absolute errors for both models.
+OLS Linear Regression: absolute trainning error = 0.6346605957107639 Ridge Regression: absolute trainning error = 0.6540600559022338